coral-streaming/coral/docs/Actors-kafkaProducerActor.md

 {% endhighlight %}

 ## Trigger
 The `KafkaProducerActor` only does useful work if the trigger is connected.
-The trigger can be any JSON.
-The supplied JSON will be send to Kafka.
+The trigger JSON needs to contain a field `message`.
+The value of this field is send to Kafka.
+The optional field `key` contains the key to use.

+#### Example
+{% highlight json %}
+{
+    "key": "somekey",
+    "message": {
+        "key1": "value1",
+        "key2": "value2"
+    }
+}
+{% endhighlight %}

 ## Emit
 The `KafkaProducerActor` emits nothing.
+Conceptually, the Kafka stream can be thought of as emit.

 ## State
 The `KafkaProducerActor` keeps no state.